ersrohu/mingyues-daily-life/ex1/chapter4.md

 “OK!”
 Says Mingyue.

-“Let me tell the waiter and change the chaffy dish to double-flavor chaffy dish.”
-Says Mingyue, then he goes and tell waiter.
+“Let me tell the waitress and change the chaffy dish to double-flavor chaffy dish.”
+Says Mingyue, then he goes and tell waitress.
 (Taohong Inner OS: Does Mingyue want to use our money to pay?
 A normal chaffy dish needs 86 *yuan*[^1], a double-flavor chaffy dish is 169 *yuan*[^2] !
 Well, it’s so horror!)

 Taohong ask Lingxiao with doubt, “Lingxiao, is Mingyue reliable?
 I think that he wants to let me pay!
 We seem to order dishes for altogether about 400 *yuan*[^3] !”